threathunters-io/laurel/man/laurel.8.md

 - `input`: `laurel` can consume audit events from standard input or connect to a listening socket specified as `unix:/path/to/socket` at start.
 Defaulkt: `stdin`
+- `marker`: A string that is written to the log on startup and whenever `laurel` writes a status report.
+Default: none

 <!-- `user` and `directory` are unset by default for debugging -->